 But time – and troublemakers – have made their mark.
 Today, those hut walls are nary chest high – mostly thanks to some jerkface(s) in the 1990s who tore down the stone blocks.
 There’s still evidence of the doorway, but traces of the window and the wood stove are no longer.

 Even still, it’s a neat little space to hunker down in and wonder about.
 And maybe envision Mr. George Phippen stepping out from his newly built hut in 1925 – his gift to all of Mt.
 Major’s visitors – to gaze out over the lake and the peaks disappearing into the horizon.
-And maybe pick a few handfuls of blueberries.
+And maybe pick a few handfuls of blueberries when the season is right.

 So maybe we should talk about actually getting to the summit.